LeoTheG/my-room/README.md

 An immersive 3D browser-based room.
 Users connect their spotify accounts to see their top played songs represented as vinyl records.
 Users interact with the vinyl records to play songs.

+## Important Note

+Because the app is in development mode, only users that have been added manually by email can connect with the Spotify web sdk.

+So if you'd like to try the app, ping me somewhere like LinkedIn.

 ## Spotify Developer API notes

 - create an app in spotify for developers section